 The under water world has so many colours!
 And so many shapes..

 And on our fourth day, we continued with our streak of fabulous snorkeling experiences.
-This time by buying tickets for a round island tour (like we did on Phi Phi) which took us along the coast of Koh Tao, and dropped us off at 3 deep water spots along the way – the type of spots where you jump out into the ocean and immediately start snorkelling, because we didn’t stop at any bays or beaches or any areas in general where you could actually stand up.
+This time by buying tickets for a round island tour (like we did on Phi Phi).
+This took us along the coast of Koh Tao, and dropped us off at 3 deep water spots along the way – the type of spots where you jump out into the ocean and immediately start snorkelling, because we didn’t stop at any bays or beaches or any areas in general where you could actually stand up.

 And all of the stops were completely beautiful.
 In fact they made the days worth of snorkeling we had done in our own look almost mundane..